jmcomets/jmcomets.github.io/_posts/2014-12-16-evolving-the-tsp.md

 # Genetic algorithm

+There are many things to say concerning genetic algorithms, so I'll try to keep it short and to the point.

+Genetic algorithms (GAs) make use of an *evolutive process* for a *population of solutions* (or genomes, or individuals -- there's a bit of biological terminology).
+GAs also produce somewhat "suboptimal" solution to the problem.

+You can use a GA in multiple cases, the two big use cases in my opinion being:

+1. the solution set is too big for brute-force
+2. you have no idea how to find a good solution

+There are a few things you need to be able to do:

+- generate a random set of solutions
+- estimate how good a solution is, or at least compare two solutions
+- slightly and randomly modify a solution, changing how good it is
+- combine two solutions somehow, making a "child" solution

+Here's a bit of pseudocode/python describing what a genetic algorithm usually looks like:

+{% highlight python %}
+population = random_population(population_size)
+for _ in range(nb_iterations):
+    population = selection(population, nb_selected)
+    population = reproduction(population, population_size)
+{% endhighlight %}

+And that's it!
+You mainly need to implement selection/reproduction, which are the two methods you'll need to think about (random_population is fairly straightforward in most cases).
+You'll notice the variety of parameters, which is probably the weirdest thing about GAs: **they need a bunch of parameters**.

 <!-- TODO: explain the process (combining gradient descent and random search) -->

 In the case of the TSP, any permutation of cities is in fact a solution to the